jdittrich/userNeedResearchBook/text/prepareTheResearch.md

 # Prepare your research

 ## Create a user-focused how-and-why question based on the initial idea for the project {#questiontopics}

 It can help a lot to have a guiding question when you start your research.
 This question should relate to how and why your (potential) users do what they do.
 You might already have an idea for a future service, product or feature.
 You can use such ideas as a starting point for creating a useful, user-focused research question.
 Here is how you do this:

 1. Take your inital ideas for a future market, product or features
-2. Ask yourself, why the product idea would be good for an activity people do.
+2. Ask yourself why the product idea would be good for an activity people do.
 3. Take the activity from 2. and Ask, _how_ and _why_ people do this.
 The outcome can be used as research question.

 >